Maccabeats Reservations Now Open

 It is with great pride that 2015 marks CMI’s 175th Anniversary.
 Over the course of the year, there will be a variety of events each month to celebrate all that CMI has been, is, and will be.
 We hope you will join us.
 For more information, visit our 175th Anniversary page.

-Services in our sanctuary are livestreamed so that members and friends who were unable to attend in person can enjoy Shabbat.
+Services are livestreamed so that members and friends who were unable to attend in person can enjoy Shabbat, the holidays and lifecycle events.
 To watch our service on your computer or mobile device, click here.

 The CMI Chorale rehearses on Tuesday nights at 7:00 p.m.
 Anyone in high school or older who would like to sing is welcome.
 For more information, contact Cantor Giglio.